Conductor Architecture and Worker Polling

 System architecture

-To recap, workflows are composed of tasks in a defined order.
-They can be triggered by code, an API call, a cron schedule, webhooks, or external eventing systems (AWS SQS, Kafka, and so on).
+In Conductor, a workflow contains tasks in a defined order.
+You can trigger workflows by code, an API call, a cron schedule, webhooks, or external eventing systems such as AWS SQS and Kafka.

 In Conductor, workflows are executed on a worker-task queue architecture, where each task type (HTTP, Event, Wait, and so on) has its own dedicated task queue.
 The key components of Conductor’s core orchestration engine include:

-Integrations with tools like Prometheus and Datadog allow you to easily collect and monitor system performance data.
+Integrations with tools such as Prometheus, Grafana, and Datadog enable you to collect and monitor system performance data easily.

 Worker implementation